 Road to Infinite Frontier:

 Infinite Frontier is fairly straightforward to start, but there are a couple of things to read that will make your experience easier.
 Specifically, the Batman family begins with James Tynion IV run which continues straight into Infinite Frontier.
-While you can definitely jump into Infinite Frontier without any context, I strongly recommend reading the following books to get ready.
+While you can definitely jump into Infinite Frontier without any context, I strongly recommend two things: 1) Check out this really great article Vishal Gullapalli wrote about what lessons DC has learned as we head into Infinite Frontier, and 2) Make sure to read the following books below to make sure that you have the base context going into Infinite Frontier.

 Support For Comic Book Herald: